 Is there anywhere to eat a packed lunch?

-Please feel free to bring a packed lunch with you: there is an outside picnic area (with tables) accessed from the café with views of the South Downs National Park.
+Please feel free to bring a packed lunch with you.
+There is an outside picnic area accessed from the Hub Café with views of the beautiful South Downs National Park.

 There is also an indoor picnic area downstairs which visitors are welcome to use.
-Please note space is limited so at really busy times like half-term it may not be possible to provide enough room for all visitors.
-At all other times there should be sufficient space, unless there is a special event in the centre (eg World Space Week in October).
+Please note space is limited, so at particularly busy times (i.e. school holidays) it may not be possible to provide enough room for all visitors.

 How is the Science Centre funded?